fbpx

 I was invited on a hot air balloon flight with Seattle Ballooning and was seriously impressed with everything from the epic views (umm, hello Rainier!) to my super passionate pilot.

 I wrote all about my experience hot air ballooning in Seattle for anyone who is interested or on the fence about booking a flight.
-I included everything from my honest opinions about the experience and what to expect on a flight, to insider tips like what to wear.
+My review includes everything from my honest opinions about the experience and what to expect on a flight, to insider tips like what to wear.

 There are a few hot air balloon companies in the region, so here’s why we chose Seattle Ballooning: